Act 250 and Section 248

 - CCRPC Act 250 Online Map »

-Prior to 1970, there were no State-level environmental regulations or land use controls in Vermont.
-In 1970, Vermont enacted the Land Use and Development Law (commonly known as Act 250).
-That law created nine District Commissions and an Environmental Board tasked to review development applications based on 10 criteria specified in Act 250.
+With the construction of Interstate 89 and the expansion of IBM in Essex Junction, Vermont experienced rapid population growth in the 1960s.
+This growth brought many important planning concerns to the forefront, including sprawl and environmental degradation.
+At the time, there were no state-level environmental regulations or land use controls in Vermont.
+In 1970, Vermont sought to address the planning issues raised in the 1960s by enacting the Land Use and Development Law (commonly known as Act 250).
+Act 250 was intended to achieve a balance between economic development and the legitimate interests of citizens, municipalities, and state agencies in protecting the environment.
+The law created nine District Commissions and an Environmental Board tasked to review development applications based on the 10 criteria specified in Act 250.